Diffusion of Innovations Theory: Curve, Examples and Tips

-This article explains the theory of Diffusion of Innovations theory by Everett Rogers in a practical way.
+This article explains the Diffusion of Innovations theory by Everett Rogers in a practical way.
 After reading you will understand the basics of this powerful marketing tool.

 Each product has a certain useful life.
 It is not about the degree of wear and tear and the maintenance of quality of each separate product, but also about market value.
 In his Diffusion of Innovations theory, sociologist Everett Rogers examines this in greater detail and focuses on at what rate a new product or idea spreads through a certain group.